The start of a new year always seems a good time to check in on a whiskey journey, to take stock of what’s past and what might be to come…

 “Du Nord is a place for people to be safe, be welcome and feel wanted.
 If you’re a Black woman, Latino, gay, straight—whatever—this is a place you should feel welcome, across the board.
 That is what’s missing [in the world].
 I’m not always as welcome in places as I’d like to be, which informs how we do things at Du Nord.”

 After learning about Du Nord, I tried to track down a bottle of their Mixed Blood Whiskey and could only find it on one online seller’s website, where it was perpetually sold out!
 But more recently Du Nord expanded distribution to additional online sellers, and their products can now be shipped to most states.
-I’ve had a bottle shipped to me and it’s somewhere braving the holiday season shipping frenzy as we speak…!
+I’ve had a bottle shipped to me and as I write this it’s somewhere en route, braving the holiday season shipping frenzy…!

 Another issue whiskey grappled with this year was sexism.
 In September, British spirits journalist Becky Paskin (above) posted a series of tweets condemning author Jim Murray’s annual self-published Whiskey Bible for his frequently sexist reviews.
 Paskin asked very pointedly why the whiskey industry continued to condone Murray’s annual book?
 An article in Forbes asking similar questions coincided with Paskin’s social media posts.
 Shortly after, the New York Times followed up.
 The whiskey world took notice quickly.
 A number of brands put out statements in solidarity with Paskin’s condemnation of Murray’s—and the industry’s—ongoing misogyny.